alaTest Sites

 Consumer review (amazon.co.uk)

 alaTest has collected and analyzed 86 user reviews of Fujifilm X-Pro1 from Amazon.co.uk.
 The average user rating for this product is 4.7/5, compared to an average user rating of 4.3/5 for other Digital Compact Cameras on Amazon.co.uk.
-Reviewers are impressed by the image quality and portability.
+People really like the image quality and portability.
 The price and usability are also appreciated.
-Reviews about the shutter and storage are mixed, and some have doubts about the control panel and battery.
+There are some critical reviews about the control panel and battery.
+Opinions about the shutter and storage are different.

 performance, usability, price, portability, image quality